kube-rs/controller-rs/README.md

 ## operator-rs
-A kubernetes operator using reflectors in rust.
+A kubernetes operator for a `Foo` resource using reflectors in rust.

 ## Requirements
 A kube cluster with access to read crds: